recumbent/build-it-right-2019/PITCHME.md

 @ulend

+@snapend

 Note:

 - In this case Tea is "The Elm Architecture" - specifically the Model, View, Update pattern - which evolved in Elm and is the inspiration for Redux and by extension a lot of contemporary thinking in client application frameworks
-- Pragmatically this provides a framework in which Elm runs your pure functions and handles the messy bits
+- Pragmatically this provides the second piece of Elm - a framework which runs your pure functions and handles the messy bits

 ---

 @ul

-* Model
+- Model
-* View: `view : Model -> Html Msg`
+- View: `view : Model -> Html Msg`
-* Update: `update : Msg -> Model -> (Model, Cmd Msg)`
+- Update: `update : Msg -> Model -> (Model, Cmd Msg)`

 @ulend

 Note:

 - In a bit more detail, the model defines the current state
-- view is a function that takes the model and translates it into the HTML to be displayed
+- view is a function that takes the model and translates it into the HTML to be displayed - we can use functions to compose a complex view from simple pieces
-- update is a function that takes a message - which is an algebraic data type (Elm name here) that is defined as part of the application and specfies all the events that can occur in the application - and the model and returns not only the model after the action required by the message has been applied but also a command - which might be none or might be say an http request along with the message (from our defined list) to return when that request completes
+- update is a function that takes a message - which given the static typing, comes from a list we've defined ourselves - and the current model.
+It then returns a new model with any actions required by the message applied, it may also return a command which typically would be an instruction to trigger an http request.
+The response to the request will come back as a new message triggering a new invocation of the update function.
 - And this is how we square the circle of no side effects - the code I write is pure, I can reason about it, I can test it.
-External events - things that are non-deterministic - are handled by the runtime framework.
+External events - things that are non-deterministic - are handled by the runtime framework and delivered as strongly typed messages.
+- The code, the application, is then event driven and the pieces easy to reason about.

 ---

-# So what's the third thing?
+## So what's the third thing?

 Note:

-- You may recall that I said Elm was 3 things - I've described the first two, the Language and the Framework the third is
+- You may recall that I said Elm was 3 things - I've described the first two, the Language and the Framework the best way I can describe the third is

 ---

-# Its opinionated
+## Its opinionated

 Note:

-- Both the language and community have opinions about how things should be done, one of the core tennents is that there should be one way of doing things - for so long as that is good enough.
-So you format code using the elm format tool and

-- It seems to me that the creator of the language and the community growing around Elm have a philosophy that defines the approach both to creating the language and to writing applications, this starts with the notion that there should be one way to do things and so long as that works well there's no need to add more.
+- It seems to me that  Evan Czaplicki, the creator of the language, and the community growing around Elm have a philosophy that defines the approach both to creating the language and to writing applications, this starts with the notion that there should be one way to do things and so long as that works well there's no need to add more.
 That the type system and the compiler should make adding to or refactoring your application an easy and comfortable experience.
 And extends to the functional programming ideal of making invalid states unrepresentable in your model (which sits nicely with making changes to your code safe and easy).

 - This doesn't mean that the current choices are immutable, more that there's not endless re-invention of the wheel and that we can worry less about what the "right" way to do things is.